anasrasheed578-hash/firstblog.github.io/_posts/2026-04-02-myfirstblog.md

----
 layout: post
-title: "The Bridge Between Logic and Data: My Engineering Journey"
+title: "My Journey in Computer Engineering and Database Systems"
-date: 2026-04-02
+date: 2026-04-03
 categories: portfolio
----

-# Hello, I'm Abdul Ahad 👋
+Hello, I'm Anas Shaheer 👋

-I am a **Computer Engineering** student at UET with a passion for building efficient systems and extracting insights from data.
-My work spans the entire spectrum of computing—from the fundamental logic of hardware to the complexity of predictive AI.
+I am a Computer Engineering student at UET Faisalabad.
+I still remember my first day on campus—walking into the classrooms and labs, feeling excited and curious.
+That day started my journey in learning how to connect digital circuits with data and computer programs.

+Since then, I have learned a lot through experiments, projects, and teamwork.
+I realized that engineering is not just about solving problems—it’s about creating systems that are useful, reliable, and simple to understand.

+📍 Location: Lahore
+📧 Email: anasrasheed578@gmail.com

-### 🚀 Key Projects & Interests
+🚀 My Projects & Interests

-* **Data Science & ML:** I specialize in predictive modeling.
-My recent project involves using **Random Forest** and **Ensemble methods** to analyze and predict heart attack risks.
+Data Science & Machine Learning:
+I made a Machine Learning project in Python that predicts heart attack risks using Random Forest and Ensemble methods.
+This project helped me understand how data can be turned into useful insights.
+# Example: Simple Python ML code snippet
+from sklearn.ensemble import RandomForestClassifier model = RandomForestClassifier() model.fit(X_train, y_train)
+predictions = model.predict(X_test)
+Digital Logic & System Design:
-* **System Design:** I enjoy the puzzle of **Digital Logic Design (DLD)**, whether it’s simplifying Boolean expressions or building circuit schematics like Half Adders using NOR gates.
+I enjoy solving puzzles with Boolean expressions and designing circuits like Half Adders using NOR gates.
+Working on circuits helped me think logically and carefully.
-* **Software Development:** I have a strong foundation in **C++, C#, and Python**, focusing on data structures and clean, simple implementation.
+Software Development & Databases:
+I write programs in Python, C++, and C#, focusing on algorithms, clean code, and database systems that can work well in real projects.
+Learning Journey:
+I also learned a lot from working with classmates, attending workshops, and taking part in coding challenges.
+Each experience made me a better problem solver.
+🖥️ Some Tools and Workspaces I Use

+My workspace for coding and projects

+Writing Python, C++, and C# programs

+Exploring technology and hardware systems

-### 🛠️ Technical Tech Stack
+🛠️ Technical Skills

-* **Languages:** Python, C++, C#, SQL
+Languages: Python, C++, C#, SQL
-* **Data Science:** Pandas, Scikit-learn, Matplotlib, Seaborn
-* **Tools:** Git, GitHub, LaTeX, Digital Logic Simulators
+Data Science Tools: Pandas, Scikit-learn, Matplotlib, Seaborn Other Tools: Git, GitHub, LaTeX, Digital Logic Simulators

----

-> "I believe that good engineering is about making complex problems look simple."
+"Good engineering is not just solving problems—it’s making complex ideas easy to understand."

+Looking Ahead

+From my first day at UET Faisalabad to completing projects in circuits and data, my journey has been full of learning and growth.
+I want to explore more in AI, system design, and databases, and build projects that combine logic, data, and creativity.

-### Let's Connect
+Let’s Connect

-If you're interested in collaborating or just want to talk about tech (or the latest PSL match!), feel free to reach out via GitHub or LinkedIn.
+I love learning, building, and sharing ideas.
+If you are also interested in technology, data, or system design, let’s work together and create something great!

+📧 Email: anasrasheed578@gmail.com

+📍 Location: Lahore